 I can’t wait to see her grow up, but I also wish I could freeze every moment.
 She changes every week, every day.
 She’s already almost doubled her weight!
-I’ve watched her little hands and thumbnails get bigger, knowing that she’ll never be this small again.
+I’ve watched her little nostrils and thumbnails get bigger, knowing that she’ll never be this small again.
 I try to absorb every little sound and funky movement she makes, knowing that next week she may move on to something else.

 The only thing that isn’t temporary is that I’m a mom now.
 And that’s alright with me.
 As I watch her grow and change, I’m happy to continue being that guiding light, whenever and however she needs it, for the rest of my life.

 I’m in the last week of my second trimester, and wouldn’t you know it, things all over my body are already starting to hurt and/or swell.
 They say the second trimester is the bright spot of pregnancy–you’re not nauseous anymore like in the first, and you’re not yet feeling the bodily discomfort of growing larger and larger in the third.

 It’s something new, something different, expected or not, every day.